 For the past eleven years, Amy Azzarito has been on the forefront of predicting trends in design while also discovering designers and makers and highlighting their crafts.
 With a degree in the History of Decorative Arts & Design from Parsons and experience lecturing at universities and historical societies across the country, Amy is a sought-after expert on the topic of design history both past and present.
 Her book, “The Elements of a Home: Curious Histories behind Everyday Household Objects, from Pillows to Forks,” is forthcoming from Chronicle Books in March 2020.

-She is the former Managing Editor of the trend-setting blog Design*Sponge, where she organized a 30-city book tour.
-She is a contributor to Food52, Refinery29, Brit & Co, Food52, and Architectural Digest.
-Her New York City apartment was featured in The New York Times and her thoughts on design and trends are frequently solicited by publications, most recently by the Washington Post.
+She has contributed to Food52, Refinery29, Brit & Co, Food52, Design Milk and Architectural Digest.
+Her New York City apartment was featured in The New York Times and her thoughts on design and trends are frequently solicited by publications, such as the Washington Post.
+She is the former Managing Editor of the trend-setting blog Design*Sponge.
 She also provides editorial and strategic consulting for companies looking for strategic brand building.

 Amy lives in Marin County, California with her husband Mark and their daughter Stella.